KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/book/ws3-loops/1array.md

    {% endhint %}

 1. Place your cursor between the opening and closing square brackets and press `Enter`.
 Type `"JavaScript Types"`.
+   {% hint style='tip' %}
+Don't forget the double quotes to make the value a string.
+   {% endhint %}

    {% hint style='info' %}
 You added an element to the array.
 Your array now has a length of 1.
    {% endhint %}